How to use Zest-it Pencil Blend to blend Coloured Pencils - tips, tools and techniques.

 CP- on Velum, Acetate and Drafting Film.
 Acetate, Velum and Drafting film are almost non-absorbent as a surface, so the amount of liquid used is far more important.
 This Rose has the Pencil applied and because of the translucent quality of these surfaces it is often better to place the piece on a dark background for clarity when blending.

-Oil Pastel - on watercolour paper.
+Oil Pastels - on watercolour paper.
 The 'purple' oil pastel was laid, then blended with a small sponge, slightly damp with Pencil Blend to give the under-painting.
 The darker pastel was applied, some of which has been blended.
 The un-blended area gives a good indication of the 'tooth' of the paper.
 The white was applied allowing some of the under-painting to show through. *Oil pastels have 'substance' and the 'tooth' is quickly lost, so colouring the paper first allows more layers to be applied.

 Links The image on the left was drawn with pencil and the actual Blending Sponge was used to blend the pencil.
 It's by Kevin Rogers, his work also appears in the Australian Artists Palette Magazine.
 Kevin's pencil work with Zest-it.